ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Device Lost Mode | Enabled | Lost mode sends notification to the device’s lock screen.
+Device Lost Mode | Enabled | Lost mode sends notification to the device's lock screen.
 Device remote wipe | Device will be remote wiped of corporate data (Factory Reset). | To minimize the security if the device is lost or not return to the Agency.<br>Intune remotely wipe and reset the iOS device when a user is off-boarded.
 This allows the device to be reassign to other users in the Agency.